 Right now, I am writing this on my phone while my youngest sits on my lap and watches Dinosaur Train.

-Even just a couple of years ago, I would have just taken the whole morning off for writing something like this, and then maybe would have gotten to retype and post it later at the office.
+Even just a few years ago, I would have just taken the whole morning off for writing something like this, and then maybe would have gotten to retype and post it later at the office.

 But now, I always find odd minutes throughout the day to do what I need to get done.
 Even when I'm busy.
 Even when I'm deliberately avoiding being busy.
 It's just so easy.
 And even fun.